markcmurphy/devdocs-portal/Orders.md

 ### Shipping Carrier
 Generating a quote through a shipping carrier is currently not supported.
 A shipping carrier can be specified when creating an Order Shipment.
 The quote can be generate elsewhere, then update the `shipping_cost_ex_tax` and `shipping_cost_inc_tax` for the order total to be correct..

-## Order Shipping Addresses
-v2
-Customer shipping address belonging to an order.

-## Order Shipping Addresses Quotes
-v2
-Read Only.
-Get’s all shipping quotes from an order.

 ## Order Taxes
 v2